will-byrne/will-byrne.github.io/_drafts/clarinet.md

 ![The repaired clarinet](/assets/clarinet.jpg)

 ### The first day
 Having got my clarinet set up with a new reed and ligature, I dug out my old music and was trying to decide what to play as I warmed up the instrument.
-To my surprise I started playing some pieces from when I was doing my grades, breath control was hard, and it felt a lot harder to blow than I remembered but my muscle memory was sufficient for me ton hit all the notes to Tequila Sunrise, In the Hall of the Mountain King, and Across the Stars.
+To my surprise I started playing some pieces from when I was doing my grades, breath control was hard, and it felt a lot harder to blow than I remembered but my muscle memory was sufficient for me to hit all the notes to Tequila Sunrise, In the Hall of the Mountain King, and Across the Stars.
 This left me feeling elated and out of breath (that's a practice thing).

 ### Today
 As it stands now in my living room I have my clarinet, my cello and my electric guitar all on stands ready to play at a moments notice.
 While I still lean to the cello to just jam or to practice, there is something amazing about just picking up the clarinet and just wandering down memory lane and jamming with some jazz or one of the pieces from my childhood like one of the Flanders and Swan songs.

 ### Tomorrow
-My future plans for music do include an electric violin (bought not made) so I will post here when that decision is made.
+My future plans for music do include an electric violin (bought not made) and an electric piano so I will post here when that decision is made.

 My plan for my clarinet will always be to enjoy it, I will not take lessons or grades.
 It is an instrument that I play for myself to enjoy and that is all that matters in that regard.
-It is an attitude I share across all the instruments that enjoyment must come first, I learned that lesson well as mentioned above.
+It is an attitude I share across all the instruments that enjoyment must come first, I learned that lesson well.

 At this point I have not bought clarinet music since the early 2000s, so I am on the lookout for anything that catches my eye (same with the cello).
 The reel book was recommended to me by a former colleague, and I will try and get a copy of that for all of my instruments.

-Until then, I will sign off here and leave with this: It doesn't matter how good you are at music, everyone is terrible when they start, It is not too late or too early to learn but just remember to always ensure you play for the right reasons, have fun, entertain your friends, annoy people (im looking at you bagpipe players) or be a badass (marching band enthusiasts).
+Until then, I will sign off here and leave with this: It doesn't matter how good you are at music, everyone is terrible when they start, It is not too late or too early to learn but just remember to always ensure you play for the right reasons: have fun, entertain your friends, annoy people (im looking at you bagpipe players), or be a badass (marching band enthusiasts).